 We can consider the network is an 'event map' - the states represent points in an n-dimensional space, with the multi-dimensionality of the points in the space reduced to two dimensions.
 This is done by having each state represent a single dimension and its value, and then providing links to further states along an ordered path through states representing each of the other dimensions.
-The reduction from n-dimensional space to the two dimensional space for visualisation adds further information since it imposes a specific ordering of dimensional point, represented by the tuple (D1 = value1, D2 = value2, D3 = value3), for example, can be represented on an event map as three linked states labelled [D1 = value1], [D2 = value2] and [D3 = value3], with the third state representing the three dimensional point but only reachable through the two previous states.
+The reduction from n-dimensional space to the two dimensional space for visualisation adds further information since it imposes a specific ordering of dimensions defined by the paths to reach the final state that represents the multi-dimensional point.
+A three dimensional point, represented by the tuple (D1 = value1, D2 = value2, D3 = value3), for example, can be represented on an event map as three linked states labelled [D1 = value1], [D2 = value2] and [D3 = value3], with the third state representing the three dimensional point but only reachable through the two previous states.